Adrián López (footballer, born 1987): Montreal Impact

 On 26 July 2013, López signed with Major League Soccer club Montreal Impact for an undisclosed fee.
-He made his competitive debut on 21 August in a CONCACAF Champions League match against Heredia Jaguares de Peten, which ended in a 1–0 loss and with him being sent off for a challenge on Charles Córdoba.
+He made his competitive debut on 21 August in a CONCACAF Champions League match against C.D.
+Heredia, which ended in a 1–0 loss and with him being sent off for a challenge on Charles Córdoba.
 Additionally, he failed to appear in the league season after suffering a torn anterior cruciate ligament to his right knee during a training session.

-Later years
+Later career

 López spent the 2015–16 campaign in the Danish Superliga, appearing rarely for Aarhus Gymnastikforening and being released in early May 2016.
 The following year, he stayed in the country but moved down to the 1st Division, signing with FC Fredericia.